johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Minute to learn, lifetime to master" John Mayer re: guitar

-- Bee sting: bodies response to the action worse than the inital attack.
+- Bee sting: bodies response to the action worse than the initial attack.

-- Intersting fact: Hebrew only example of a language that died out, was dead for thousands of years then came back and now is the 1st language of millions of people.
+- Interesting fact: Hebrew only example of a language that died out, was dead for thousands of years then came back and now is the 1st language of millions of people.

 - One of the best ways of talking to yourself is to talk with other people.
 And its important to talk to yourself to know what you think.

-- Interesting Point: Assimilation  is Anhiliation as far as culture is concerned.
+- Interesting Point: Assimilation  is Annihilation as far as culture is concerned.

 - Facts about Hitler:
-   > Used to have regular mustache, trimmed version was something WWI so thier gas masks sealed properly.
+   > Used to have regular mustache, trimmed version was something WWI so their gas masks sealed properly.
-   > Keeping the trimmed mustache was a signal to his audiance that he was a warrior and that the was still being faught.
+   > Keeping the trimmed mustache was a signal to his audience that he was a warrior and that the was still being fought.

 - The holocaust is essentially/almost like a religious event.
-   > Happened seemingly out of nowhere/ taboos agianst asking why/how.
+   > Happened seemingly out of nowhere/ taboos against asking why/how.

+- Thoughts on hiring (Jocko)
+   > Hire for capacity/raw talent NOT experience.

+   > Generalized skills almost always superior to specialized.

+   > When recruiting for special forces, no one has experience

+   > Personnel selection is Art not science

+   > Q: "What if we train them and they leave ?"
+A: "What if we dont and they stay?"

+   > Personnel is your biggest asset.

+   > Personnel development should be your primary mission

+   > "I'm just providing cover fire for my team"

+- Thought on how to be "a man" (Jocko)

+  > Do things (Fix things/get out in nature/ etc)

+  > Learn things (Read books / develop skills)

+  > Work out (Get strong)

+  > Learn how to fight (ju jitsu)

+- Humans take evolutionary path such that a lot of development happens after birth.
+New borns are essentially still fetuses.
+"Worms" that only really eat defecate, sleep and cry)

+- Cultural-level sublimation: Socially unacceptable impulses are substitute for symbolic acts. eg: head-hunting replaces ritual cannibalism replaces casual cannibalism.
+  Pinker argues  that manners and rules of high-society has a similar "taming" effect.